 Even though the recent change in federal law didn’t instigate too many regulations regarding the growth of commercial hemp, most states have instigated their own regulations and conditions that growers are required to comply with.

 As a result of all of this, CBD products are generally very expensive.
 So why are so many inexpensive CBD products showing up on the market, and how are these producers keeping their costs down?

 Inexpensive CBD products are created from the following three main strategies:

 Yes, this is a common tactic and involves increasing the size of the bottle but not the amount of CBD per fluid ounce.
 Vendors of all sorts of products — especially food — use this approach to make their product appear more desirable or like a better deal.
 An example: a 30 ml bottle with 500mg of CBD selling for $40, while another 500mg bottle at 60 ml also sells for $40.
-The vendor leads the customer to think they are getting twice as much, they are getting twice as much coconut oil and that’s it.
+The vendor leads the customer to think they are getting twice as much CBD when they are actually getting twice as much coconut oil and that’s it.

 a.
 30 ml @ 500mg of CBD is 16 mg of CBD per 1 ml dose.